adamtjay/nba-team-maker/readme.md

 - View any player/team/season combination (using form, Team > Season > Player)
 - Add 5 players to the team
 - Combine/average the stats of those 5 players (all, or just main stats?)
--* Choose another team to compare against
+- ** Choose another team to compare against
--* Compares the stats (excluding wins/losses etc) of custom team vs. other team
+- ** Compares the stats of custom team vs. other team

 Main form (Search Players) details: